International Catalogue Raisonné Association

 Since 1991, Alex and his colleagues have been applying digital media technologies for clients from Seattle to Tokyo via London, Athens and Doha.

-Alex is also a founder/director of Wired Sussex, an Associate of the Sussex Humanities Lab, and an advisor to Future Creators.
+Alex is an Associate of the Sussex Humanities Lab and an advisor to Future Creators.
 He has a degree in Mathematics and Philosophy from Oxford University.